California Psalms

 the root with fatter black earth underneath gives sweeter grain.

-25 From a weak-blooded pellet, synthetic feed, you, too,
+25 From an anemic briquette of synthetic feed, you, too,

-I will reinstate in living soil, like a brittle rosebush.
+I will replant in living soil, like a brittle rosebush.

-26 I am doors, you are my key-keeper.
+26 I am doors, and you are my key-keeper.

 27 You, as Peter, open gates for bliss.